unixabg/remaster-iso/README.md

 # remaster-iso
-Set of scripts to assist remastering an iso image with custom settings for debian based systems.
+Set of scripts to assist remastering an iso image with custom settings for Debian based systems.

 ## Generic steps would be something like the following: